-Some people who have surgery for a brain tumour (craniotomy) will have small, dissolvable gel wafers of chemotherapy placed directly into the tumour site during the operation.
+Some people who have surgery for a brain tumour (craniotomy) will have small, soluble gel wafers of chemotherapy placed into the tumour site during the operation.

-This is a treatment given as part of a bone marrow or peripheral blood stem cell transplant for conditions such as leukaemia or lymphoma.
-The high-dose chemotherapy kills off all the cancer cells in the blood before the new, healthy cells are transplanted a day or two later.
+This is a treatment given as part of a stem cell transplant for blood cancers, such as leukaemia or lymphoma.
+The high-dose chemotherapy kills off all the cancer cells before the new, healthy blood cells are transplanted.
+The transplant may occur a day or two or several days later.

 If you smoke, it’s best to try to quit, especially while you are having chemotherapy.
-Reseach shows that people who have never smoked or ex-smokers have a better survival rate from cancer than smokers.
-Recent studies also suggest that smoking during chemotherapy may reduce the effectiveness of the treatment.
-Talk to your doctor for advice, or call 13 QUIT (13 7848) to talk to a Quitline adviser and request a free Quit Pack.
-See www.quitnow.gov.au for tips.
+It can seem like a tough time to stop smoking, but research shows that people who have never smoked or ex-smokers have a better survival rate from cancer than smokers.
+Smoking during chemotherapy may reduce the effectiveness of the treatment.
+For advice, talk to your doctor, call 13 QUIT (13 7848) or visit quitnow.gov.au.

-When you have chemotherapy you may spend a lot of time waiting, usually in the hospital or clinic: waiting for the doctor, for blood tests, for test results, for your drugs to be prepared and for the drugs to be given.
-There are sometimes additional delays due to safety checks, emergencies or workload of the treatment centre.
-Bring water and snacks with you in case of long delays.
+When you have chemotherapy, you may spend a lot of time waiting, usually in the hospital or treatment centre: waiting for health professionals, for blood tests, for test results, for your drugs to be prepared and for the drugs to be given.
+There are sometimes additional delays because of necessary safety checks, emergencies or the workload of the treatment centre.
+Many treatment centres will provide biscuits and water, tea and coffee, but you might want to bring your own water bottle and snacks in case of long delays.